BClark88/emojify-sentence/README.md

-# Emoji Alphabet
+# Emojify Sentence
 ## Purpose
-The purpose of this project is to allow people to quickly and easily read in a sentence of alphanumeric ascii characters and output something that can be copied and pasted into slack and produce an arbitrary set of emojis
+The purpose of this project is to allow people to quickly and easily read in a sentence of alphanumeric ascii characters and output something that can be copied and pasted into an environment that allows for custom emoji and produce an arbitrary set of emojis.

 ## Why Rust?
 Speed was a concern (see quickly) so I needed something that was web-scale that can also be built to run in almost any hardware environment (see easily above.
-This should just work on any device).
+This should build for just about any device).
 Rust meets those two criteria.
-It's also a fun learning experience
+It's also a fun learning experience.

 ## Current functionality
-Currently a string can be fed in and a string will be output that will choose a random emoji colour from an alphabet This assumes that the user has already implemented emojis following a set pattern and as such, is currently very tightly coupled to the author's environment
+Currently a string can be fed in and a string will be output that will choose a random emoji colour from an alphabet This assumes that the user has already implemented emojis following a set pattern and as such, is currently very tightly coupled to the author's environment.

 ## Requirements
 Rust